Earl of Devon: Fifth creation, 1553

-Edward Courtenay (d.1556), Henry Courtenay's second but only surviving son, was a prisoner in the Tower of London for fifteen years, from the time of his father's arrest to the beginning of the reign of Queen Mary (1553–1558), when he was released and created by her Earl of Devon.
+Edward Courtenay, Henry Courtenay's second but only surviving son, was a prisoner in the Tower of London for fifteen years, from the time of his father's arrest to the beginning of the reign of Queen Mary (1553–1558), when he was released and created by her Earl of Devon.
 The patent differed from earlier patents in that it granted the earldom to his heirs male forever, rather than to the heirs male of his body.
 (This meant, as was decided in 1831, that the earldom could pass to his cousins, the Courtenays of Powderham, more specifically to William IV Courtenay (1527–1557), known retrospectively as the de jure 2nd Earl, which family had existed since the 14th century at that seat as prominent country gentry.)
 He was proposed as a prospective husband for his cousin Queen Mary, herself keen on the match, but is said to have refused her advances, after which Queen Mary married Philip II of Spain.
 He was considered as a possible husband for her sister, the future Queen Elizabeth I. This made him a threat to Mary's reign.
 Moreover, he was implicated in Wyatt's rebellion, and was again locked up in the Tower.
 In 1555 he was permitted to travel to Italy, where he died at Padua in 1556, possibly due to poisoning.
 With his death, his male line was extinguished, and the earldom with it, or so it was considered until 1831.